While Kiara was enjoying the long hot summer, her brother Rahul had begun to cast a cloud of depression.

 - Disruption of routine — very bad for those suffering from depression.
 Having a consistent and reliable routine for anyone, let alone someone battling some form of depression is key to managing and staving off symptoms.
 But during the summer, routine goes out the window — and that disruption can be stressful.
 It’s therefore important to try to maintain a consistent sleeping, eating, and exercising routines/schedules as you hopefully try to do throughout the year.
 If things get thrown to the wayside your summertime depression will not be lifted that quickly.

 - Not sleeping.
 Staying up later because the days are longer in the summertime, naturally exposes you to more light.
-This can cause you to not sleep well by tossing and turning or to not sleep at all.
+This can cause you to not sleep well by tossing and turning or not sleeping at all.
 Since people stay up later, and/or are exposed to more sunlight, there can be a disturbance in your sensitive circadian rhythm.

 - Bad moods.
 The precursor of melatonin, is the neurotransmitter serotonin, a major player in regulating mood.
 By reducing melatonin production, SAD increases the risk of depression and other mood disorders.

 - Body insecurities.
 More women suffer from this more than men, but men, of course, may also fall in this category.
 Some people with reverse SAD might avoid the beach, or any outdoor activity because of their insecurities revolving their “imperfect” bodies.
 While most people can feel like this from time to time, those with reverse SAD feel it very acutely, which propels their summertime depression even more.